SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.53.1

+* NEW `search.searchApi.jwt.allowedIssuerUrls` must be set to the expected jwt issuer urls.
+A wildcard `*`can be used to match parts of an url, like a sub domain.
+It is a list, where elements are separated by a comma.
+Examples: `*.renkulab.io` `renkulab.io,*.renku.ch`

 ## Upgrading to Renku 0.53.0

 The `data-service` configuration has been updated to support trusting reverse proxies.